 It’s pretty obvious what they want me to do when I’m on this page.
 They want me to click that phone button right there and call their business, and I’ll very likely do that because it’s so front and center.
 So, this is definitely a great design to kind of keep in mind, they’re just making sure that you have the phone number really, really, really prominent when people are clicking through from Facebook on their smartphones.

-So, as you can see here, right, the Facebook mobile landing page is performing off the charts at generating phone calls comparatively to some of our other landing pages.
+As you can see here, right, the Facebook mobile landing page is performing off the charts at generating phone calls comparatively to some of our other landing pages.
 Down here you can see the Facebook desktop page isn’t doing so great.
-So, it’s pretty awesome if you’re using session-level tracking and a call tracking tool, that you can get that granular so you can really, really test what’s working and what’s not.
+So, it’s pretty awesome if you’re using visitor-level tracking and a call tracking tool, that you can get that granular so you can really, really test what’s working and what’s not.

 So, one of the last things I want to talk about in using call intelligence and call tracking to really build out good Facebook Advertising campaigns is targeted and tested creative.
 So Facebook has some great out-of-the-box A/B testing tools, and I would definitely recommend using those and playing around with ad copy, playing around with the graphics that you use, and seeing which ones work best to drive phone calls.